Otisco Lake

 Mark with a nice fly-caught smallmouth

 Why go here?
 For me the main attraction is Tiger Muskies.
 This lake holds decent numbers of Tiger Muskies, including some 20lb.+ fish.
 This lake is the number #1 priority in NYS for Tiger Musky stocking – it receives the largest, healthiest tigers.
 I’ve done a lot of guiding here for Tigers over the past decade or more and my clients have landed fish to 46″ long and in the 25lb+ range.
-This fall, Drew caught a 44″ beauty that was fat – that fish had to go 25lbs!
+A couple of years ago, Drew caught a 44″ beauty that was fat – that fish had to go 25lbs!
 They can be fly-fished here too.
 In 2016 my client Dave V. had a memorable day fly-fishing tigers here and I learned a lot.
 A lot of musky fishing (whether targeting pure-strain or hybrids) is about the conditions.
 Weather, water, moon phase et.al.
 Muskies are always challenging to fish for.
 Don’t expect to nab a fish on your first time out though it is possible.
 Think of them more as a long-term goal and you’ll have the right mind-set.

 The other big draw on this lake are walleyes – which can get big here as well.
 Most walleyes are caught by anglers casting stickbaits at night from shore from the late spring through fall.
 I don’t guide walleyes here.
 I rarely target them on my own though I do enjoy it from time to time.
 The walleye population here as of 2023 is excellent, with most fish running around 17″ to 22″ or so.